farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 Create A situation aspect or gain a benefit from an existing aspect.

-You can use the <a id="_idTextAnchor011"></a>**create an advantage** action to change the course of the story.
+You can use the **create an advantage** action to change the course of the story.
 By using your skills to introduce new aspects or add invokes to existing aspects, you can stack the deck for yourself and your teammates.
 You might change the circumstances (barring a door or creating a plan), discover new information (learning a monster’s weakness through research), or take advantage of something already known (such as a CEO’s taste for scotch).

 An aspect created (or discovered) by creating an advantage works like any other: It defines the narrative circumstances and can allow, prevent, or impede actions—for instance, you cannot read a spell if the room has been made **Pitch Black**.
 It can also be invoked (**page XX**) or compelled (**page XX**).
 In addition, creating an advantage gives you one or more **free invokes** of the created aspect.
 A free invoke, as the name suggests, lets you invoke an aspect without spending a fate point.
 You can even let your allies use free invokes you have created.